richysix/baseline_compare/README.md

 ![PCA plot of demo data with all Baseline samples](www/images/demo_pca_all.png "PCA of demo data with all baseline samples")

-The PCA plots can de downloaded in various formats.
+Use the "PCA Options" sidepanel to select which Principal Components are plotted against each other and whether to plot sample names.
+The plots can de downloaded in various formats.
+"Download Current Plot" saves only the current plot of two principal components plotted against each other.
+"Download all PCs" produces a pdf file of each component plotted against the next.
+The current plot can also be downloaded as a .rda file for loading into R and customising later.

 ### DESeq2 Analysis